 2. Are registered with the registrar of companies as not-for-profit companies limited by guarantee.

-3. Have an effect Board of Management and PTA with representation from parents and the community among others.
+3. Have an effective Board of Management and PTA with representation from parents and the community among others.

 4. Have a bank account used exclusively for school deposits and withdrawals.
 All withdrawals should be for school purposes and supported by appropriate paperwork.